 UNESCO World Heritage Sites in Nepal display architectural, religious, and cultural significance, along with the unique bio-diversity and wildlife.
 As such, the UNESCO World Heritage Site Tour takes you to some of the most famous destinations within the valley.
 Brace yourselves for a journey that takes you through the cultural and architectural melodrama of Kathmandu and Lumbini.
-In this tour, you will visit Pashupatinath, Boudhanath, Swayambhunath, Kathmandu Durbar Square, Patan Durbar Square, Bhaktapur Durbar Square, and the birthplace of Buddha- Lumbini.
+On this tour, you will visit Pashupatinath, Boudhanath, Swayambhunath, Kathmandu Durbar Square, Patan Durbar Square, Bhaktapur Durbar Square, and the birthplace of Buddha- Lumbini.

-The trip commences once you have fulfilled all your documentations and legal formalities, and arrive in Kathmandu.
+The trip commences once you have fulfilled all your documentation and legal formalities, and arrive in Kathmandu.
 The initial part of the tour involves a visit to the UNESCO World Heritage Sites of the Kathmandu valley which includes Pashupatinath, Kathmandu Durbar Square, Patan Durbar Square, Bhaktapur Durbar Square, Swayambhunath, and Boudhanath.
 Pashupatinath is a holy temple for Hindus and gets a visit from many devotees from both Nepal and India.
 Swayambhunath and Boudhanath are Buddhist Stupas.
-On the other hand, the architectural utopias of Kathmandu, Bhaktapur, and Patan durbar squares are remarkable specimen of cultural brilliance.
+On the other hand, the architectural utopias of Kathmandu, Bhaktapur, and Patan durbar squares are remarkable specimens of cultural brilliance.
 These relics were carved by the Malla kings and with a slight renovation, have withstood the test of time.
 Next, our journey leads us away from Kathmandu to Kapilvastu District’s Lumbini.
-Here, we can see amazing temples like the Maya Devi temple and the Golden temple which help us validate the fact about Buddha’s birth and his teachings.
+Here, we can see amazing temples like the Maya Devi temple and the Golden Temple which help us validate the fact about Buddha’s birth and his teachings.
 The Lumbini Area has many monasteries built by different countries deflecting their art and version of Buddhism.
 From Lumbini, we hit the road again and make our way to Pokhara.
 This beautiful city is filled with many natural landmarks that go by the name of Phewa Lake, Davis Falls, Mahendra Cave, and the ever-present Machhapuchhre (6997m) and Annapurna Mountains.
-After fully exploring the Pokhara valley, we drive back to Kathmandu which marks the end of this tour.
+After fully exploring the Pokhara Valley, we drive back to Kathmandu which marks the end of this tour.